apache/flink/docs/dev/state.md

 }
 {% endhighlight %}

 Some operators might need the information when a checkpoint is fully acknowledged by Flink to communicate that with the outside world.
-In this case see the `flink.streaming.api.checkpoint.CheckpointNotifier` interface.
+In this case see the `org.apache.flink.runtime.state.CheckpointListener` interface.

 ## State Checkpoints in Iterative Jobs